bazbt3/bt3_com_wiki/ADNWiki_tip_of_the_day/README.md

 A possible tip of the day
 =========================

 Will a tip-of-the day/week/month be useful and/or popular at the ADN Wiki?
+(See issue #9 here for more.)

 As a trial example, choose a 31-day month, create a few arbitrary items for display, and then transclude the resulting tip-of-the-day into the Wiki's main page.